GuyKh/py-ims-envista/README.md

 Coverage is ran by default and is set in the ```pytest.ini``` file.
 To see an html output of coverage open ```htmlcov/index.html``` after running the tests.

-## Travis CI

-There is a ```.travis.yml``` file that is set up to run your tests for python 2.7 and python 3.2, should you choose to use it.